resistics/resistics/docs/source/introduction.rst

 In the field, electrodes are used to measure potential difference variations  in the x direction (|Ex|) and y direction (|Ey|).
 Induction coils measure variations of the geomagnetic field in the x, y and z directions (|Hx|, |Hy| and |Hz| respectively).
 Commonly, x represents East-West and y represents North-South, though only orthongonality is really required.

-For more information, see the following references:
+For more information, see the following references or have a look in the bibliography:

 * Wikipedia: https://en.wikipedia.org/wiki/Magnetotellurics
 * Practical Magnetotellurics (Simpson and Bahr)
 * The Magnetotelluric Method (Chave and Jones)
+* Models and Methods of Magnetotellurics (Berdichevsky and Dmitriev)

 Resistics
 ~~~~~~~~~